Thomasomoke/alx-system_engineering-devops/0x19-postmortem/README.md

 to such for occurance of an intance of .phpp.we used the command "grep -ro "phpp" /var/www/html this displayed all files that has phpp inside.

-We checked them visually to know how to write them wright vi /var/www/html/wp-includes/js/zxcvbn.min.js:phpp this gives a compressed file vi /var/www/html/wp-settings.php
+We checked them visually to know how to write them right vi /var/www/html/wp-includes/js/zxcvbn.min.js:phpp this gives a compressed file vi /var/www/html/wp-settings.php